-- What scammers say: You can get your home back once you’re on your feet again.
+- Scammers say: “If you sell us your home, we’ll help you.
+You can get your home back once you’re on your feet again.”
 Others trick you into selling them your home for cash for much lower than the selling price of similar homes in your neighborhood.
 These scammers promise to find a buyer for your home — only if you sign over the deed to them and move out.
 They promise to give you a portion of the profit when the home sells.

 - Once you sell your home to the scammer (and transfer the deed), they simply rent out the home and pocket the rent money while your lender goes ahead with the foreclosure.

 - You lose your home — and you’re still responsible for the unpaid mortgage.
 Transferring the deed doesn’t change the fact that the mortgage is yours.